ilius/pyglossary/README.md

 Converting glossaries into some formats like [StarDict](./doc/p/stardict.md) and [EPUB-2](./doc/p/epub2.md) requires sorting entries.
-That's why direct mode will not work for these format, and PyGlossary will use indirect mode.
+That's why direct mode will not work for these formats, and PyGlossary will use indirect mode.
 Otherwise direct mode will be the default.
 You may override this by `--indirect` flag.

 ## SQLite mode